Aditya Bidwai

 Research

 Broadly, I am interested in robotics and autonomy.
-Specifically, I am interested in the synergy between perception and planning so that robots interact with the environment with much more awareness.
+Specifically, I am interested in the synergy between perception and planning so that robots interact with the environment with enhanced awareness about their objectives and the state of the environment.

 Legged robots for object manipulation: A review